TeoSocs/it-keyboard-layout-windows/README.md

 ## Uninstall

-To completely remove the keyboard is not enough remove it from the active languages: you have to uninstall it from the Add/Remove Programs windows tool.
+In order to completely remove the keyboard is not enough to remove it from the active languages: you have to uninstall it from the Add/Remove Programs windows tool.